-Most hadiths were collected approximately 200 years after Muhammad's passing by men who travelled the land asking people, who may have known of people, who knew of people, who were contemporaries of Muhammad and passed down to future generations what they remembered of what he said and did, or did not do.
+Most hadiths were collected approximately 200 years after Muhammad's passing by men who travelled the land seeking people, who may have known of people who knew of people who were contemporaries of Muhammad, who could pass down to future generations what they remembered of what he said and did, or did not do.

 The Pseudo-Science of Hadith Authentication

-SSunni Islam considers the hadiths collected by six men – al-Bukhari, Imam Muslim, At-Tirmidi, Ibn Majah, Abu Dawood and An-Nisa’i – as the “six canonical collections.”
+Sunni Islam considers the hadiths collected by six men (al-Bukhari, Imam Muslim, At-Tirmidi, Ibn Majah, Abu Dawud and An-Nisa’i) as the “six canonical collections.”
 Al-Bukhari's (d.
 870) collection of 7,275 hadiths is considered the most authoritative, and along with Imam Muslim’s (d.
-875) are considered to be authentic (sahih) by Sunnis.
+875), is considered to be authentic (sahih) by Sunnis.

-Bukhari’s hadiths are accepted as authentic without question because, in part, he is said to have collected over 600,000 and kept only approximately one percent as valid.
+Bukhari’s hadiths are accepted as authentic without question in part because he is said to have collected over 600,000 but kept only approximately one percent as valid.
 Therefore, his scholarship in weeding out nonsense, erroneous recollections and outright lies is assumed to be beyond reproach.